Blue9/jimo-server/README.md

 The backend is split up two main folders: `core` and `features`.

 For every authenticated request, we receive an `authorization` header, which is a bearer token used to authenticate requests.
 We use Firebase for auth and verify the token by checking it with them.

-We use FastAPI's [dependency system](https://fastapi.tiangolo.com/tutorial/dependencies/) and storage classes to simplify and encapsulate data-fetching logic.

-We also define a response model for every request (see the `response_model` param for each route).
-This is usually a Pydantic model, and when you return an object from a route, FastAPI will try to automatically parse it to the given Pydantic type.
-This is useful because Pydantic lets us define validators on our types, so we can make sure that the data we return to a user is valid.
-We also do this for some requests, where the body is a Pydantic type so we can easily validate the request.
+If you're testing locally, you can modify this to disable auth.

+## Contributing

+While the app is no longer officially maintained, issues, feature requests, and contributions are welcome!